the-events-calendar/event-tickets/readme.txt

 * Fix - Filter the attendee registration display to only show tickets for the current provider.
 Add provider to attendee registration url [122317]
 * Tweak - After deleting attendees you are now redirected back to the admin attendee page to clear the url of the deleting actions [122083]
 * Tweak - Tribe Commerce knowledge base article link now opens up in a new window [122331]
-* Tweak - Move INP settings to=ether in ticket settings tab [122333]
+* Tweak - Move INP settings together in ticket settings tab [122333]

 = [4.10.3] TBD =